 When you take your pension benefits

-A quarter of the value is normally available as a tax-free lump sum, up to a lifetime maximum of £268,275 unless you qualify for special protections.
+Within the lifetime allowance, a quarter of the value is normally available as a tax-free lump sum.
 Income is taxable, but possibly at a lower rate than when you were working.

 When you die